 And the Diaspora knows this deal as well.
 But the 400 year ferociousness of racism-white supremacy created a flat-Blackness in our Freedmen consciousness out of a sheer but presumed racial necessity.
 Brothers and Sisters.
 Protection.
 Economics.
 Racial Militancy.
 Global Black Unity.
 Out of that Black racial consciousness and sweetness of heart came Pan Africanism.
-The Freedmen created Pan Africanism.
+Freedmen created Pan Africanism.

 OK?
 Felt Good.
 Sounded Good.

 Tribalism is the Diasporic norm outside the community of American Freedmen.
 Pan Africanism at best means fake cooperation and reciprocity in name only.
 In clear truth – the Diasporans see the Freedmen as another tribe.
-As a “them” – not as an “us.”
+As a “Them” – not as an “Us.”
 Economically seen as A Lick.
 Suckers – to be tribally screwed over.